 Police in Victoria today can only detect cannabis, methamphetamine and MDMA in drivers, and there is no threshold – such as 0.05 for alcohol – to determine a driver’s level of impairment.

 A recent government inquiry has recommended over 50 changes including widening the number of drugs that can be tested and also new testing devices that can determine the level of a drug in your body.
-As medicinal cannabis becomes increasingly accessible in Victoria, the inquiry found that drug driving laws would also need to be updated to allow those using medicinal cannabis to drive a motor vehicle.
+As medicinal cannabis which contains no THC becomes increasingly accessible in Victoria, the inquiry found that drug driving laws would also need to be updated to allow those using medicinal cannabis to drive a motor vehicle.